Hangzhou Bay Sunac Tourism City

-Hangzhou Bay Sunac Tourism City (Previously known as Six Flags Zhejiang) is an under construction theme park and entertainment complex in Jiaxing, Zhejiang, China; approximately 45 miles from downtown Shanghai.
-The project was announced by the Six Flags Entertainment Corporation in 2015 as part of the company's bid to open a multitude of parks in China.
-In February 2020, Six Flags dropped out on the project after their partner Riverside Investment Group encountered financial turmoil and were unable to pay their debts.
-In June 2020, Sunac China Holdings took over the project and had the Sunac Water Park opened in June 2021.
-The complex is expected to open in stages – with the rebranded Sunac Land theme park due to open in late 2022 – and be completed by 2025.
-However, due to construction delays, it is uncertain if the park will open or continue on with construction.
+Hangzhou Bay Sunac Tourism City (Previously known as Six Flags Zhejiang) is a partially completed theme park and entertainment complex in Jiaxing, Zhejiang, China, about 45 miles from downtown Shanghai.
+It was announced by the Six Flags Entertainment Corporation in 2015 as part of the company's bid to open multiple parks in China.
+In February 2020, Six Flags dropped out of the project when their partner, Riverside Investment Group, was unable to meet their financial obligations.
+In June 2020, Sunac China Holdings took over the project and opened the Sunac Water Park in June 2021.
+The complex was projected to open in stages, although nothing else has since made progress.